technowar/btg/README.md

 Just do `brew update && brew install docker docker-compose docker-machine`.

-Once you're done.
-You need to provision a boot2docker virtual machine.
+Once you're done, you need to provision a boot2docker virtual machine.

-To privision a new machine just run `docker-machine create dev`, then `eval
+To privision a new machine just run `docker-machine create -d virtualbox dev`, then `eval
 $(docker-machine env dev)`.

 Check if everything's fine by running `docker ps` or `docker images`.
 If